OpsMx/vault-lite/README.md

 but are not honored in any way.

 TODO:
+  * Review insertion of policies, seems like paths are not updated correctly
   * add globbing of policies, now only direct match is allowed now
     - ok now: kv-v2/spinnaker/pipelines/my_policy
     - not ok now: kv-v2/spinnaker/pipelines/*
+    - however: kv-v2/spinnaker/pipeline is ok, instead of a regex..
   * transform error output to strings, for niceness
   * transform trace, and comment arrays to nice strings.. https://learn.hashicorp.com/vault/getting-started/first-secret